BA (Hons)

 What you'll study

-In your first year you will study the following compulsory modules:
+In the first year you take the following modules:

 Module title Credits

-Introduction to Community Development & Youth Work 15 credits
+Introduction to Social Work, Community Development, and Youth Work 15 credits

 Introduction to Applied Research Methods I 15 credits